kylane/uq-library-reusable-components/README.md

     }),
 ```
 - Make sure to update the dynamic load reference in the web component file.
-- Run `npm run build` to pack the file into the `dist` folder - and open index.html there in a browser to test.
+- Run `npm run build` to pack the file into the `dist` folder - and open index.html there in a browser to test - or - run `npm run start` to have a listening system run in your local browser.